Navigating the electric bike market and choosing the perfect ebike requires a basic understanding of the different components and designs.

 Maintenance and Repair

-All electric bikes require regular servicing to fine-tune, adjust, or correct problems.
+All electric bikes require regular servicing to fine-tune, adjust, or correct problems, which we wrote about in our electric bike repair and maintenance guide.
 It is a good idea to get a local bike shop to look over it from time to time, but there are many things you can do yourself.

 Having basic maintenance knowledge will save you a lot of money and time in the long run.
 For example, you can keep your chain clean and oiled with a lubricant to prolong its life and enable you to change gears smoothly.